 Hypertension remains the commonest cardiovascular risk factor1 and according to the WHO report of 2013, developing countries, especially sub-Saharan Africa, are at the epicentre of its epidemic, with 46% of adults in this region having the disease.2 In South Africa, an estimated 46% of females and 44% of males above 15 years of age have hypertension.3,4

-Despite the availability of pharmacological treatments and access to health facilities, blood pressure (BP) control rates remain low globally and in South Africa only 24.5% – 57% of patients with hypertension are reportedly controlled.4-,5,6,7, 8,9,10,-11 The reasons for poor BP control in sub-Saharan Africa are poorly understood and involve multiple, complex and varying factors depending on setting.
+Despite the availability of pharmacological treatments and access to health facilities, blood pressure (BP) control rates remain low globally and in South Africa only 24.5% – 57% of patients with hypertension are reportedly controlled.4,5,6,7, 8,9,10,11 The reasons for poor BP control in sub-Saharan Africa are poorly understood and involve multiple, complex and varying factors depending on setting.
 7 This often include includes a high burden of treatment (BOT).12

-Burden of treatment is described as the tasks patients are required to perform to achieve optimal outcomes in the management of their diseases and the effects these pose on their functionality and wellbeing.13,14 Studies outside of South Africa have reported that high BOT is associated with poor chronic disease control, including hypertension.13,14,15,-16 A high BOT therefore has potential for adverse outcomes both for the patient and the healthcare system 13-,14,15,16 such as poor patient adherence to treatment and health advice, 17,18,-19 poor disease control, 14,19,20 increased hospitalisation,21,22 increased mortality and morbidity, increased costs of healthcare, 15,16 and low quality of life.23,24
+Burden of treatment is described as the tasks patients are required to perform to achieve optimal outcomes in the management of their diseases and the effects these pose on their functionality and well-being.13,14 Studies outside of South Africa have reported that high BOT is associated with poor chronic disease control, including hypertension.13,14,15,16 A high BOT therefore has potential for adverse outcomes both for the patient and the healthcare system,13,14,15,16 such as poor patient adherence to treatment and health advice,17,18,19 poor disease control, 14,19,20 increased hospitalisation,21,22 increased mortality and morbidity, increased costs of healthcare, 15,16 and low quality of life.23,24

 In South Africa primary health care (PHC), most patients with chronic diseases of lifestyle have hypertension and in Sedibeng District more than 60% present with the disease.25 Despite this, no local study provides information on the magnitude of BOT and the effect high BOT has on the prevalent poor BP control among patients with hypertension.
 Knowing this is useful for developing effective and context-specific interventions for improving BP control in South African PHC.
-The aim of this study was therefore to assess the magnitude of BOT and determine its relationship with BP control amongst patients on treatment for hypertension at a large PHC facility in Sedibeng District, Gauteng Province.
+The aim of this study was therefore to assess the magnitude of BOT and determine its relationship with BP control among patients on treatment for hypertension at a large PHC facility in Sedibeng District, Gauteng Province.

 2. Methods

 2.1.
+Study design

-Study design: A cross-sectional study was carried out.
+A cross-sectional study was carried out.

 2.2.
 Study site

 This study was conducted at the outpatient department (OPD) of Johan Heyns Community Health Centre (CHC), Vanderbijlpark, South of Johannesburg.
 This facility has a large volume of patients, cutting across all racial and educational profiles.
 Apart from catering for Vanderbijlpark, it receives feeders from adjacent farming areas.
-The total population it serves is 74,075, and provides curative, preventative, antenatal, chronic and rehabilitative care, and basic radiological services.
+The total population it serves is 74 075, and provides curative, preventative, antenatal, chronic and rehabilitative care, and basic radiological services.

 2.3.
 Sample size and sampling